Poterman/IaC_tasks/scripts/scripts.md

 * Automate static network configuration with nmcli: create a script that will work in several modes:
   * GUI/TUI modes - graphical/terminal automation menu that will guide a user to configure static ip, hostname, bridging.
-  * Paramenter passing - passing argument with specific requests of ip/hostname/brdging configuration.
+  * Parameter passing - passing argument with specific requests of ip/hostname/brdging configuration.

 * Automate log-rotation of application output file: You are new Sysadmin at a small startup company, where one of the first task given to you, is to manage company's application logs.
 Application generates logs in to new file every time it is ran.